 I’m not sure why I’ve pulled back from the blog so drastically lately, but I have.
 Don’t take it personally.
 It’s not you, it’s me.
 I get this way around the holidays.
 Sit with me while I ramble a bit about the last few weeks.

 One of the most frustrating parts of any genealogical project is the inevitable brick walls researchers run into.
 Records disappear in a fire or other disaster.
 Names change through marriage, immigration, or misspellings.
 Sometimes people just disappear off the face of the earth.
 Place names change when towns are consolidated or die.
-Genealogists deal with them all the time.
-Google shows over half a million articles about breaking through brick walls.
+Genealogists deal with

 It’s often said that answering one question in your family history will create two more.